RodrigoPAml/STOP_Protocol/README.md

 14/05/2023 02:47:11 - [Client]: or 785,6875 megabytes per second
 ```

-With only 1024 buffer size and 512 string payload size we can see the difference
+With only 1024 buffer size and payload we can see the difference
 ```
 14/05/2023 02:50:02 - [Client]: Connected in server at 127.0.0.1:55555, my id is 2
 14/05/2023 02:50:03 - [Client]: Throughput was 141268992 bytes per second